36 mistakes every fresher will make

 Chances are you'll be moving into a new house at least once more before you finish uni, and you don't want to be sourcing new boxes every year.

-Stash some flattened boxes under your bed – you'll thank yourself for it in nine months time, especially if you plan to use self-storage over the summer months.
+Stash some flattened boxes under your bed.
+You'll thank yourself for it in nine months' time, especially if you plan to use self-storage units over the summer months.

 Upsetting the neighbours

 In the student haze of late-night partying and stumbling home at 4am, it's all too easy to forget there are other humans living around you.